 Always looking to do some learning and exploration on my own, I’ll start collecting some personal work here.
 Most will be open-source or otherwise free, so enjoy!

 Philly Bike History 🚲

 Put simply, the challenge was to create an app that would continuously gather both weather and Indego bike station data (the Philadelphia bike share system), then make it available via a new API.
-The full requirements are in the README of the repo linked above.
+The final step was to add a Vue front end.
+I kept this very basic (frankly as I was ready to move onto other projects), but using the Vue wrapper for Chart.js was an interesting exercise as well.
+The full requirements are in the README file.

 Check out the code on Github.
 The live API is currently available at indego-history.herokuapp.com.
 And a few API calls to get you started:

 I do support on legacy websites every day.
 That often being asked to diagnose or change something that someone noticed on a specific page of a website–work that I do running a local version of the website.
 Most humans (like me before today) would click into the address bar, copy the URL path (the URL after the domain), and paste it after

 localhost:3000 or whatever port they might be using.

 This human will no longer mess with that.
 I copied freshAddress and changed the function to instead return the same URL, but with